Kingdom of Dalmatia: First Austrian Administration

 In 1798, the Imperial and Royal Government (Carska i kraljevska Vlada; Cesareo Regio Governo), headed by the governor, was founded in Zadar.
 Members of the government and the governor were appointed by the Emperor and were subordinated to the Imperial and Royal Court Committee for Istria, Dalmatia, and Albania in Venice (Carsko i kraljevsko dvorsko povjerenstvo za Istru, Dalmaciju i Albaniju; Ces.
 Reg. commissione aulica per l'Istria, Dalmazia ed Albania), and since 1802 to the Viennese Royal Chamber's Section for Dalmatia and the Bay of Kotor (Sekcija za Dalmaciju i Boku kotorsku Dvorske kancelarije).
 Dalmatia was divided into administrative-court districts, headed by the rectors and judge-administrators.
 Seats of the districts were in Cres, Krk, Rab, Pag, Zadar, Nin, Novigrad, Skradin, Šibenik, Knin, Sinj, Trogir, Split, Klis, Omiš, Brač, Hvar, Korčula, Imotski, Makarska, Poljica and Metković.

 In 1802, the Habsburg court officially rejected the request for the unification of Dalmatia with the Kingdom of Croatia-Slavonia.
 During its short first administration of Dalmatia, the Austrian government did little to change the existing Venetian system and implemented only limited reforms in education and the judiciary.
 In 1803, a gymnasium was opened in Zadar.
 After the Austrian defeat against Napoleon, according to the provisions of the 1805 Peace of Pressburg, Dalmatia was handed over to the French, who annexed it to Napoleon's client state of the Kingdom of Italy.
 That ended the first Austrian administration of Dalmatia.

+From the Middle Ages to the 19th century, Italian and Slavic communities in Dalmatia had lived peacefully side by side because they did not know the national identification, given that they generically defined themselves as "Dalmatians", of "Romance" or "Slavic" culture.